samprint/IdeaOneGG/ReadMe.txt

 -I want to find a way to place gears in a way their teeth and position align perfectly -How to create additional gear as clones of gear1
 	-Problem when using thhe mouse all gears move together (Change code for moving the gear) (Solved Done) -How to avoid specifically the gear is colliding whith which gear but whith anygear instead thatt is rotating
+-Make a condition if Pin already occupied don't accept another gear